 All Metro buses are equipped with bike racks.
 Bicycles must be transported on these racks, and are not allowed inside of the bus.
 Fat tires do not fit on the rack.
-For everyone's safety, electric bikes or e-bikes are not allowed due to weight restrictions.
-Overloading the racks can cause heavy bicycles like e-bikes to tilt or even fall.
+For everyone's safety, any bike over 55 lbs is not allowed on the bike rack.
+Overloading the racks can cause heavy bicycles to tilt or even fall.

 Waiting to Board

 - As the bus approaches have your bike ready to load

 - Remove any items that could fall off (bike pump, water bottle, etc).

 - Always approach the bus from the curb side.

 - Tell the bus driver that you are loading a bike.